juanre/catprompt/README.md

 ### Options

 - `-c`, `--config`: Specify one or more configuration files containing private words and flavors (default: ~/.catprompt.ini and ./catprompt.ini).
-- `-r`, `--reverse`: Reverse the privatization from a given file and output the original content to stdout.
+- `-u`, `--unscramble`: Reverse the scrambling of private words from a given file, output to stdout.
 - `-f`, `--flavor`: Use a flavor to prefix the output, extracted from the config file.
+- `-v`, `--stay-verbose`: Do not append "Be concise" to the prompt.

 ## Configuration Files (ini files)